qthequartermasterman/fallout-houston-campaign/docs/0-Background/geography.md

 ### Minor Settlements

+- Bayou Vista: NLTC maintains a well-protected but small marina at the Bayou Vista, where their protected ships land.
+  Although they do not use warships, the Galveston Pirates usually leave them alone, after a few early, failed attempts to raid their ships.
+The NLTC has a small but well-armed security force, and they are not afraid to use it.
 - Bayou Outpost: Located deep in the swampy bayou regions to the south of Houston, the Bayou Outpost is a secluded and self-sufficient community.
 Its inhabitants are skilled hunters and gatherers, relying on the bayou's resources for sustenance.
 They are known for their herbal remedies and have a mysterious connection to the Bayou Brotherhood.